AdamSchinzel/AdamSchinzel/README.md

 ### Hello there 👋
 ## I'm Adam Schinzel

 Welcome to my Github!
 I am a software engineer and student from Brno, Czech republic.
-I mostly work on web and mobile development.
 Here you can see some personal projects I've built in the past.

-I like exploring new technologies and developing software solutions.
+I mostly work on web and mobile development, but I'm currently exploring web3 and learning blockchain development that I would combine with my full-stack development to create dApps from scratch.

+I believe in the power of blockchain to transform and improve the lives of people around the world.

 ### Languages and Tools